hexive/sunpaper/README.md

 ## Start it up

 This script can be called directly however you'd like.
-Ideally, it's called from something with an interval of about every minute.
+Ideally, it's called from something with an interval of 60 seconds.
 That's why statusbars are easy choices.
 But you could also set up a [cronjob to call the script every minute](https://linuxhint.com/run_cron_job_every_minute/)

-#As a waybar module
+**As a waybar module**

 Add to waybar/config
 ```